ramsey/php-rfcs/resources/imported-rfcs/allow_null.txt

 PHP 8.1 introduced "Deprecate passing null to non-nullable arguments of internal functions" ([[https://externals.io/message/112327|short discussion]]), which is making it difficult (time consuming) for developers to upgrade.

-Often //NULL// is used for undefined //GET/////POST/////COOKIE// variables:
+In PHP //NULL// is often used to represent something; e.g. when a //GET/////POST/////COOKIE// variable is undefined:

 <code php>
 $name = ($_POST['name'] ??
 NULL);